History of the Jews in the Jewish Autonomous Oblast: Judaism in the 21st century

-Leadership in the 21st century
+Leadership

 Jews have historically played a role in the Jewish Autonomous Oblast's Jewish Community, historical narrative and government.
 In 2004 Chief Rabbi of Russia Berel Lazar took part in the 70th anniversary celebration for the Jewish Autonomous Oblast.
 Rabbi Lazar and Avraham Berkowitz, the Executive Director of the Federation of Jewish Communities of the CIS, led a delegation to Birobidzhan for the event.
 Local Jewish Community leaders; Mayor Alexander Vinnikov, Lev Toitman and Valery Solomonovich Gurevich also participated in the opening of the Birobidzhan Orthodox Synagogue, which marked the 70th anniversary of the region.

-Beit Menachem Synagogue
+Synagogues

 The Beit Menachem Synagogue was established in 2004 in the city of Birobidzhan.
 It was "the first synagogue in Russia to be built partly with state money," according to the Federation of Jewish Communities of the CIS.

-Beit T'shuva Synagogue

 Beit T'shuva is a small Jewish community located in Birobidzhan's old synagogue.
 The rabbi is Boris "Dov" Kaufman.
 As of 2005, the religious services have been strictly Jewish and no longer include a blend of Christian and Jewish traditions.